Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 			}
 		};

 1. Set up callback to retrieve the image at each state of the camera.
+Be aware that cropping the image can fail and cause the **onCropped response to be undefined**.
 For more information on the processed image returned via **onCropped**, see [Image from AcuantCameraUI and AcuantCamera](#image-from-acuantcameraui-and-acuantcamera).

 		var cameraCallback = {
-			onCaptured: function(response){
+			onCaptured: function(response) {
 				//document captured
 				//this is not the final result of processed image
 				//show a loading screen until onCropped is called },
-			onCropped: function(response){
+			onCropped: function(response) {
 				if (response) {
 					//use response
 				} else {